 Understanding voice search patterns is like learning a new dialect.
 People don’t speak to their devices the way they type into search bars.
 When I first started optimising for voice search three years ago, I made the rookie mistake of assuming longer keywords would automatically capture voice traffic.
-Boy, was I wrong.
+I was wrong.

-Conversational vs Traditional Keywords
+Conversational vs traditional keywords

 Did you know?
 According to research on voice search optimization, conversational queries are 3-5 times longer than traditional typed searches and include emotional context 67% more often.

-What” questions often indicate awareness stage: “What is digital marketing?”
+“What” questions often signal the awareness stage: “What is digital marketing?”
 “When” and “Where” questions suggest consideration: “When should I hire a marketing agency?”
-“How” questions typically show decision-making intent: “How do I choose the right marketing agency for my business?
+“How” questions usually show decision-making intent: “How do I choose the right marketing agency for my business?”

 Local voice search behaves differently than general queries.
 People use more urgent, immediate language: “Where’s the nearest pharmacy that’s open now?” or “I need a locksmith right away, who’s available?”